“Shopportunities” – More than Retail in Rejuvenating Towns

 email on tim.radley@vm-unleashed.com

-I am Tim Radley, founder of VM-Unleashed! and I was speaking at the “Future of Irish Towns” event at Dun Laoghaire, Dublin, Ireland on Thursday 16th April.
+I am Tim Radley, and I was speaking at the “Future of Irish Towns” event at Dun Laoghaire, Dublin, Ireland on Thursday 16th April.